 Built in 1876, Wawona Lodge is a national historic landmark with detailed Victorian woodwork and antique furniture, and many rooms open onto wide, wrap-around verandas.
 There's an outdoor heated pool and the lodge offers easy access to the Mariposa Grove.
 Curry Village sits right in the shadow of the famous granite mound it was named for.
 Families can choose basic motel rooms, wooden cabins with private bathrooms or canvas tent cabins that share a communal bathhouse.
 There's a swimming pool and the vibe throughout the property is casual and communal, possibly due to the fact that many accommodations are grouped closely together (especially the tent cabins).
 Or consider glamping in these covered wagons.

 Where to eat in Yosemite

 Slightly hidden in a tiny shack across from the Mariposa Museum, Shortstop Sandwiches is a perfect spot for picking up fare like pesto chicken and turkey cranberry sandwiches to fuel your national park expeditions.
-The setting at the Majestic Yosemite Hotel (formerly the Ahwahnee), is spectacular, with massive windows, stone columns and 34-foot ceilings punctuated by crisscrossed pine beams.
+The setting at the Ahwahnee is spectacular, with massive windows, stone columns and 34-foot ceilings punctuated by crisscrossed pine beams.
 At dinnertime, the kids' menu includes basics like pasta and chicken tenders but also offers scaled down versions of popular menu items like grilled salmon, chicken breast with mashed potatoes and petite prime rib.
 In keeping with all the elegance, adults and kids over age 4 are expected to steer clear of wearing shorts, T-shirts, tank tops, flip-flops, and baseball caps.